-Easy soccer cupcake toppers tutorial to decorate soccer themed cupcakes.
-The step by step images are really a great help for anyone wanting to learn how to make these soccer ball cupcake toppers!
+Easy soccer cupcake toppers tutorial to decorate soccer-themed cupcakes.
+The step by step guide is really a great help for anyone wanting to learn how to make these soccer ball cupcake toppers!

 Let’s see my full tutorial on how to make these soccer cupcake toppers below: